oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 This lab assumes you have successfully completed all three labs of this workshop:

-* Get started
+* Lab 1: Setup environment
-* Lab 1: Create image library,
+* Lab 2: Create image library,
-* Lab 2: Label images and
+* Lab 3: Label images and
-* Lab 3: Train image classification model.
+* Lab 4: Train image classification model.

 ## Task 1: Create a new OAC instance